wjjung317/gp-r/HomePage.md

 # <a name="overview"/> Overview
 In a traditional analytics workflow using R, data are loaded from a data source, modeled or visualized, and the model scoring results are pushed back to the data source.
 Such an approach works well when (i) the amount of data can be loaded into memory, and (ii) the transfer of large amounts of data is inexpensive and/or fast.
-Here we explore the situation involving large data sets where these two assumptions are violated.
+One of the major focus areas of this guide is to explore the situation involving large data sets where these two assumptions are violated.

 [Greenplum Database (GPDB)](http://pivotal.io/big-data/pivotal-greenplum) and [Apache HAWQ](http://hawq.incubator.apache.org) offer several alternatives to interact with R using the in-database/in-Hadoop analytics paradigm.
 There are many ways to use R with these platforms.
 In this guide, we will outline the most common practices and provide code examples to help get you started.

+Regardless of the size of data, the "last mile" of operationalizing data-driven discoveries has traditionally often been an area of challenge.
+With the advent of lightweight web frameworks for data scientists such as [Shiny](http://shiny.rstudio.com/) and highly automated hosting platforms such as [Cloud Foundry (CF)](https://www.cloudfoundry.org/), the effort involved in developing data-driven smart apps for end users has been reduced vastly.
+In this document, we will also outline some guidelines to help you get started on pushing your Shiny apps to the cloud.

 Official documentation can be found here: